Cycle sport: Mountain bike trials

 Mountain bike trials is a sport where riders navigate natural and human-made obstacles without putting down their foot, or "dabbing".
 It is similar to motorcycle trials.
 Points are awarded for bike handling skills.
 The first UCI Trials World Championships took place in 1986.

 Non-racing disciplines

 Freestyle BMX

 Freestyle BMX is an extreme sport of stunt riding BMX bikes.

 Artistic cycling

 Artistic cycling is a discipline where athletes perform tricks (called exercises) in a format similar to ballet or gymnastics.

 Cycle ball

 Cycle ball, also known as "radball" (from German), is a sport similar to association football played on bicycles.
 The two people on each team ride a fixed gear bicycle with no brakes or freewheel.
 The ball is controlled by the bike and the head, except when defending the goal.

 Cycle Polo

-Cycle Polo is a team sports sport that combines elements of traditional horse polo with bicycling and is played on grass.
+Cycle Polo is a team sport that combines elements of traditional horse polo with bicycling and is played on grass.
 Cycle Polo's was included in the 1908 London Olympics as a demonstration sport.
 The game has become particularly popular in India.